Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_018_interaction_script_for_isabella_torres_and_marcus_reynolds.md

 *Setting: A public forum where both are presenting their views on AI policies.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
 If we ignore these issues now, we may face a backlash that could undermine our progress.
 I can't stand by and watch as we prioritize profit over people."

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for.
 But I see your point; we must find a way to include those voices."

+**Isabella**: "But at what cost?
+We can't sacrifice our values for the sake of progress.
+The consequences of neglecting these voices could be dire, and I refuse to let that happen."

+**Marcus**: "And we need to protect our future.
+If we don't act ethically, we risk everything we've fought for.
+But I see your point; we must find a way to include those voices."